-Normally I have great things to say about Taiwan’s Universal Health Care system, but I can’t help feeling that the system has failed me a bit today.
-I know I shouldn’t complain too much as I get excellent care here for the most part, and it’s cheap compared to what AS patients have to pay in North America, but this is a major oversight that has made my life miserable for the past six months.
+November 2014: Normally I have great things to say about healthcare in Taiwan, but its Universal Health Care system failed me today.
+I know I shouldn’t complain too much as I get excellent care here for the most part.
+While healthcare in Taiwan is cheap compared to what patients pay in North America, there are still major oversights in the system that can make life miserable for patients like me.

 In short, I’ve just learned that a major drug interaction is mostly responsible for some rather serious symptoms that I’ve been experiencing over the past three months.
 I’ve been light headed, I’ve experienced numbness in certain parts of my body; I’ve had instances of extreme sensitivity to light and noise, and I’ve had extreme anxiety.
 The worst symptom by far has been a racing heart and heart palpitations, which has been so severe that I thought I was having a heart attack on several occasions.